-When school administrators meet with parent groups to determine needs and look at possible solutions it’s important to have a trusting relationship.
-From an elementary school perspective, often parents are very involved when their children are young.
-This is great news for elementary schools!
-It becomes more difficult as children become more active in other organizations because this pulls their time and attention.
-If a meeting with a parent group is not possible due to Covid or other constraints, another way to get valuable information from parents is through surveys and interviews.
+When school administrators meet with parent groups to determine needs and look at possible solutions, it’s vital to have a trusting relationship.
+From an elementary school perspective, parents are often very involved when their children are young.
+This is excellent news for elementary schools!
+However, it becomes more complex as children become more active in other organizations because this pulls their time and attention.
+For example, suppose a parent group meeting is impossible due to Covid or other constraints.
+In that case, another way to get valuable information from parents is through surveys and interviews.

 Be mindful of the “not another survey” mentality.
 Too many surveys or lengthy surveys often skew the data.
-Surveys sent through SurveyMonkey or google forms can be a quick way to gather input in an easy-to-read format.
+On the other hand, surveys sent through SurveyMonkey or googled forms can be a quick way to gather input in an easy-to-read format.

 As decision-makers meet with individual parents, interviewing may be a great way to gather information.
-Asking open-ended questions allows stakeholders an opportunity to have their voice heard.
-Often only the loudest voices are heard in groups.
+Asking open-ended questions allows stakeholders an opportunity to have their voices heard.
+Often only the loudest voices are listened to in groups.

 Long Term Goals

-Establishing advisory teams that include parents should be part of the overall goal of the school.
-In my district, each school has an established advisory team.
+Establishing advisory teams that include parents should be part of the school’s overall goal.
+In my district, each school has an established advisory group.
 This is a monthly opportunity to

-When implementing programs and resources, identifying all stakeholders and listening to their perspectives will provide much-needed information.
+Identifying all stakeholders and listening to their perspectives when implementing programs and resources will provide much-needed information.
 Through meetings, surveys, and establishing goals teams, decision-makers will be able to make thoughtful considerations.
-By including parents in the design process, parents become a valuable asset to the school community and help to meet all stakeholders’ expectations.
+In addition, by including parents in the design process, parents become a valuable asset to the school community and help meet all stakeholders’ expectations.